ghobashy/Development-Guides/javascript/vanilla_js/README.md

   <a name="variables--define-where-used"></a><a name="13.4"></a>
-  - [13.4](#variables--define-where-used) Assign variables where you need them, but place them in a reasonable place.
+  - [13.4](#variables--define-where-used)For `ES6`, assign variables where you need them, but place them in a reasonable place.

     > Why? `let` and `const` are block scoped and not function scoped.